lsennn/Deus-ex-machina/README.md

 - Post-processing: semi-strict
 - Request model reasoning: off / not checked
 - Reasoning effort: minimum
-- Scene Reasoning: toggled on
+- Scene Plan: toggled on

 Provider-specific settings:
 If on NanoGPT - choose a non-thinking variant of the model, e.g., DeepSeek V4 Pro 0813 instead of DeepSeek V4 Pro 0813 Thinking